Configuration

 • hide-navbar-on-main-page-link: boolean, when enabled, the sp_hide_navbar query parameter will be added to the link on the main page to this app.
 This way you can control that an individual app is opened with the navbar hidden, while it is still possible to show the navbar for that app (by changing the URL).
 More information.

 • always-show-switch-instance: boolean, when enabled, the switch instance modal is shown when clicking on app on the main page.
-Therefore, before starting a new instance, users first see a list of instances they are already running and users are forced to give the new instance a name.
+Therefore, before starting a new instance, users first see a list of instances they already have running and users are forced to give the new instance a name.
 This should be used together with the max-instances property.

 • max-instances: see the User Interface page